augustoibarrola/ng-studying/FORMS.md

 - [ ] STUDY: https://angular.io/api/forms/AbstractControl
     - [ ] Build out notes on above as a child of `forms.component.html`
 - [ ] add functionality to show form codes simplified or with full bootstrap styling in code snippets
+- [ ] ideally, user should be able to scroll over a line of code or snippet/keyword and it should highlight the corresponding explanation
+- [ ] fix css by removing custom in `styles.css` and fixing with bootstrap